 Bupa is registered with the Information Commissioners Office, registration number Z6831692.
 Bupa is comprised of a number of trading companies (see Legal Notices), many of which also have their own data protection registrations.

 In this privacy notice, ‘we’, 'us’ and ‘our’ mean Bupa.
-For company contact details, click here.
+Find out more about our company contact details.

 Depending on which of our products and services you ask us about, buy or use, different companies within our organisation will process your information.
-You can find out more about the companies that handle your information, including which company makes decisions about how your information is handled based on the products and services you access or use, by clicking here.
+You can find out more about the companies that handle your information, including which company makes decisions about how your information is handled based on the products and services you access or use.

 This privacy notice applies to anyone who interacts with us about our products and services (‘you’, ‘your’), in any way (for example, by email, through our website, by phone, through our app).
 We will give you further privacy information if necessary for specific contact methods or in relation to specific products or services.